utsav-desai/utsav-desai/README.md

-# Welcome to [Your Name]'s GitHub Profile! 👋
+# Welcome to Utsav's GitHub Profile! 👋

 ## About Me

 Hello there!
-I'm [Your Name], a passionate [your profession or field] with a love for [specific technologies or interests].
-I enjoy [mention a few hobbies or activities related to coding or your field].
+I'm Utsav, a passionate student with a love for Computer Vision.
+I mainly enjoy coding.
+Though apart from academics, you can find me at skating rink or cricket ground or playing valorant :P.

-- 🔭 I’m currently working on [current project or focus].
+- 🔭 I’m currently a student in AI and Data Science at IIT Bombay.
-- 🌱 I’m currently learning [current area of study or interest].
+- 🌱 I’m passionate about Computer Vision.
-- 💬 Ask me about [topics you're knowledgeable about or interested in].
+- 💬 Ask me about anything related to AI :P.

 ## Technologies and Tools

-I work with a variety of technologies and tools, including:

-- [Tech/tool 1]
-- [Tech/tool 2]
-- [Tech/tool 3]

 Feel free to explore my repositories to see some of my projects!